 I’m not really a sports guy.

 If someone is watching sports on TV, I’ll likely go in the other room and read.
 If I’m invited to watch a game live, I’ll usually pass, opting to do just about anything else instead.
 And yet, just a few days ago, I gladly walked a handful of blocks from the Hotel Modern here in New Orleans to the local NBA stadium, eagerly anticipating the game and pre-game festivities.

-A handful of months ago, I was contacted by a representative from a group called NOLA Bound, and was asked if I would be interested in putting my name in the running to be brought to New Orleans for 4 days, all expenses paid, so I could check out the town, meet local tastemakers and influencers, and see how the city’s been doing in the wake of Katrina and everything that has happened since.
+A handful of months ago, I was contacted by a representative from a group called NOLA Bound, and was asked if I would be interested in putting my name in the running to be brought to New Orleans for four days, all expenses paid, so I could check out the town, meet local tastemakers and influencers, and see how the city’s been developing in the wake of Katrina and everything that has happened since.

-I was wrong on one count: I didn’t get much rest.
+I was wrong on one count.
+I didn’t get much rest.

 I, for one, feel that the area has quite a bit to offer.
 Rent is cheap and hopes are high.
-It’s not flashy and the entrepreneurial scene is definitely not as big as it is in, say, Silicon Valley or NYC, but it’s got a certain charm; it’s kind of like seeing a town full of bootstrappers after hanging out with only VC-chasers for years and years.
+It’s not flashy and the entrepreneurial scene is definitely not as big as it is in, say, Silicon Valley or NYC, but it’s got a certain charm.
+It’s kind of like seeing a town full of bootstrappers after hanging out with only VC-chasers for years and years.

 The doors were opened for me, though, and because I was invited in and shown around, now I see the city in an entirely different way.
 I can’t help but wonder if the same method would work for other cities, other countries, or even other people?

 Open your doors, invite people in, and see what kind of response you get.
 Invite people to watch the game as you play it, and even non-fans will take the opportunity to see how you play.